Funding for age friendly communities

 - promotion of age friendly business practices

-- projects that aim to create local system level change (eg changes to local transport or recreation systems)
+- projects that aim to create local system level change, such as changes to local transport or recreation systems

 - projects that support older people in rural areas to age in place, participate and be included in their communities